 Are You an Internationally Trained Physician and Want to Practice in Florida?

-- You must have graduated from an allopathic foreign medical school listed in the World Directory of Medical Schools, registered with the World Health Organization, and statutorily certified as meeting U.S. accreditation standards, and completed at least one year of approved residency training; or
+- Graduation from an allopathic foreign medical school listed in the World Directory of Medical Schools, registered with the World Health Organization, and statutorily certified as meeting U.S. accreditation standards, and completed at least one year of approved residency training; or

-- If your medical school is not certified, you must have an active, valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate, have passed the Commission's examination, and completed an approved two-year residency or fellowship in one specialty field;
+- An active, valid Educational Commission for Foreign Medical Graduates (ECFMG) certificate, having passed the Commission's examination, and completion of an approved two-year residency or fellowship in one specialization.

 - The U.S. Medical Licensing Examination (USMLE);

 - A combination of the USMLE, the Federation of State Medical Boards examination (FLEX), or the National Board of Medical Examiners examination up to 2000; or

 - The Special Purpose Examination of the Federation of State Medical Boards of the US (SPEX) if already state board examination licensed; with current licensure in one or more jurisdictions of the U.S. or Canada; and have practiced for a minimum of 10 years.

 Florida Board of Medicine MD licensure applicants who are internationally trained must demonstrate English language proficiency; and submit a Florida Department of Health (DOH) background screening report.

 - Review employment contracts with hospital and healthcare systems